pangpang20/docs.getdbt.com/website/docs/docs/cloud/use-dbt-copilot.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/copilot-sql-generation.gif" width="100%" title="Edit existing SQL code using dbt Copilot's prompt window accessible by keyboard shortcut Cmd+B (Mac) or Ctrl+B (Windows)" />

-### Considerations
-Currently, dbt Copilot is focused on generating code to streamline development.
-We're exploring ways to expand its capabilities in the future to further enhance and support your workflow